skid/helium/docs/panel.md

 #### closeIcon
 Boolean.
 Default: `false`.
-If set to `true`, an small "close" icon will appear at the top-right corner of the modal.
+If set to `true`, a small "close" icon will appear at the top-right corner of the modal.

+#### focusOnFirst
+Boolean.
+Default: `false`.
+If set to `true`, the first Helium control in the modal will automatically be focused when the modal opens.

 ### [Events]
 #### open